What is a Hybrid Powerplant?

 What about Sustainability?

-If electric aircraft are all about sustainability, isn’t using liquid fuels a step in the wrong direction?
-Not necessarily.
-Sustainable Aviation Fuels (SAF) have the potential to significantly reduce carbon emissions, even achieving net zero operation with the right manufacturing process. using SAF, VerdeGo powerplants enable electric aircraft to maintain new zero carbon emissions while delivering range and endurance not possible with batteries alone.
+Secondly, Sustainable Aviation Fuels (SAF) have the potential to significantly reduce carbon emissions, even achieving net zero operation with the right manufacturing process.
+Using SAF, VerdeGo powerplants enable electric aircraft that are inherently more efficient to maintain new zero carbon emissions while delivering range and endurance not possible with batteries alone.

 How is a hybrid powerplant used?